zkburke/quanta/README.md

 # Quanta

-A data oriented game engine/framework for desktop platforms written in and for zig
+A data oriented game engine/framework/library for desktop platforms written in and for zig.

+This is an unfinished, experimental project which satisfies my semi-academic interest in game engine design.
+It is not yet fully useable.

-### Required Dependencies:
+### Required System Dependencies:

 - Git
-- Zig 0.11.0-dev.2157+f56f3c582
+- Zig 0.12.0-dev.176+c429bb5d2
 - LunarG vulkan-sdk

 **1. Build the example assets**